 Your Achilles tendon allows you to stand on your toes, walk, run, and jump.
 It’s one of the strongest tendons in your body, but it’s also prone to injury.
-Vito La Puma, DPM and the experienced podiatric team at Healthy Step Podiatry, with an office in the Financial District of New York City, specializes in all conditions that affect the foot and ankle.
+Vito La Puma, DPM and the experienced podiatric team at Healthy Step Podiatry, with an office in Midtown East and the Financial District of New York City, specializes in all conditions that affect the foot and ankle.
 If you’re experiencing ankle pain and suspect it may be related to your Achilles tendon, call the office or request an appointment online.

 Your Achilles tendon connects your calf muscle to your heel.
 When you flex your calf muscle, your Achilles tendon lifts your foot so you can walk, run, jump, and reach the tallest shelf in your kitchen while standing on your tippy toes.

 Although It’s the toughest and largest tendon in your body, your Achilles tendon is vulnerable to injury because of its function and limited blood supply.

 There are many conditions that can affect your Achilles tendon.
 Common conditions include:

 Stretching your Achilles tendon beyond its limits may lead to a severe or complete tear, which is referred to as an Achilles tendon rupture.